glennhenry/cs-notes/docs/backend-system/06-rpc/rpc.md

 The protocol buffer is what makes RPC able to bridge between the difference of the language used, it provide a contract for both client and server language.

-Here is an example of protobuf message definition :
+Here is an example of protobuf message definition:

 ```protobuf
 message Person {